MHRA/products/infrastructure/docs/logs.md

 # Logs

-This document explains how to get the logs we use to monitor running services from this monorepo.
+For an overview of this repository and the services in it, go to [the top-level](../..).
+To view logs from deployed services, follow this guide.

 We have the following types of logs:

 - [Prometheus logs](#prometheus-logs)